-I am interested in two major research areas—applied mathematics and geospatial information sciences.
-My interest in the former research area was solidified through my involvement in WSU’s Research Experience for Undergraduates (REU).
+I am interested in two research areas—applied mathematics and geospatial information sciences.
+My interest in the former was solidified through my involvement in WSU’s Research Experience for Undergraduates (REU).
 My interest in the latter topic was sparked from my work during the REU, and since have focused on projects that involve my combined interests of mathematics and geospatial information sciences.

 My experience in the REU program was my first in-depth exposure to what mathematical research is like, along with other accompanying aspects.
 I had the opportunity to conduct research on an applied mathematics project, which ultimately culminated in my Senior Honors Thesis.

-An overview of my academic past and present.
+An overview of my academic history.

 A detailed description of accrued academic honors and awards.

 A link to a feature article on the “Discovering the Art of Mathematics” blog.